Turquie et Etats-Unis resserrent leurs liens mai 16, 2013

 Jorge Benitez *

-When Turkey’s Prime Minister Recep Tayyip Erdogan met with President Barack Obama in March, he described him as "my dear friend Barack," and stated that he was "very pleased to see that our views in general very much overlap on" Syria. (en savoir plus…)
+When Turkey’s Prime Minister Recep Tayyip Erdogan met with President Barack Obama in March, he described him as « my dear friend Barack, » and stated that he was « very pleased to see that our views in general very much overlap on » Syria. (suite…)

-Posted by Acturca in Etats-Unis, Moyen Orient, Turquie.Tags: Barack Obama, bilateral relations, foreign policy, Frank Lin, GPoT Center, Istanbul Kültür University, Mitt Romney, presidential election, Turkey, USA
+Posted by Acturca in Middle East / Moyen Orient, Turkey / Turquie, USA / Etats-Unis.Tags: Barack Obama, bilateral relations, foreign policy, Frank Lin, GPoT Center, Istanbul Kültür University, Mitt Romney, presidential election, Turkey, USA

 add a comment